napari/island-dispatch/source/blog/napari-xarray.md

 This post is cross-posted on the [Xarray blog](https://xarray.dev/blog).
 ```

+## TL;DR

+Making napari and Xarray work better together will benefit many users.
+This has been long desired by the community but due to various roadblocks never implemented.
+At the SciPy 2025 sprints we formed a plan to implement a stronger integration.

 ## What and Why

 [napari](https://napari.org/stable/) is a high-performance, GPU-backed multidimensional array viewer with support for physical coordinates, data annotation, 2 and 3D visualization, and a plugin infrastructure, allowing users to customize it to their needs.